 Throughout the game, random events, oddball alien races, and funny conversations abound.
 While the random events and conversations can help spice some of the game up at times, it can be annoying to suddenly find yourself potentially facing another battle when your ships are smoking and full of holes.
 Random chance can be a blessing, but also a terrible curse (same goes for in the middle of combat, too).
 But least the game is great to look at while all of these bad things happen to you.

 Halcyon 6: Starbase Commander is a fantastic game.
 The gameplay, visuals, and goofiness of the game are treats.
 I didn't necessarily enjoy the ramping difficulty of the game; I found myself almost destroyed 30 days into the campaign against a single alien fleet that ripped my three ships apart.
 Combined with the randomness that can potentially kill you (I ended up losing one of those ships in a random encounter) means even the best intentions can kill you.
-If you enjoy the threat of imminent death with fun gameplay, this one is for you.Note: Halcyon 6: Starbase Commander was reviewed based on a digital PC copy of the game, provided by the publisher.
+If you enjoy the threat of imminent death with fun gameplay, this one is for you.Note: Halcyon 6: Starbase Commander was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.